zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/My essay 1.md

 Overall, the ==proportion== of paper and cardboard that was recycled was the highest of the four ==classes of material==, but this category experienced a decline after 1994, ==whereas== there was a ==continuing upward trend== in the recycling of the other materials.

+## Critic
+- **"have increased"**: In the second sentence of the introduction, "the recycling of aluminium cans and plastic **have** increased" should be "has increased" because "recycling" is singular.
+	- **Corrected**: "the recycling of aluminium cans and plastic has increased..."

+- "**went into a peak"**: This expression is incorrect.
+It should be "reached a peak."
+	- **Corrected**: "This trend reached a peak of 80% in 1994..."

+- **"started declining back to 70% till 2010"**: "Till" is informal.
+Use "until" in formal writing.
+Also, "declining back" is repetitive.
+It should just be "declining to 70%."
+	- **Corrected**: "and then started declining to 70% until 2010."

+- **aluminium cans recycling"**: This is awkward phrasing.
+It should be "the recycling of aluminium cans."
+	- **Corrected**: "The recycling of aluminium cans has been rapidly and constantly increasing..."

+**"have went"**: This is incorrect.
+The correct form is "has gone."
+	- **Corrected**: "Plastic recycling has gone through a slow increase of less than 10% from 1990 to 2010."

 # My improved essay